blaisetine/karate/README.md

 The operating system is MS DOS, so this is running under emulation.

-I was a big fan of street figher and wanted to build my own game.
+I was a big fan of Street Figher and wanted to build my own game.

 I was much harder thn I though :-(